hostjane/hostjane.github.io/_pages/security.md

 # Do you process takedown requests?

-If you wish to submit a DMCA copyright takedown request or counter notice, please [follow the instructions](https://www.hostjane.com/legal/use-policy/) given in Section 2.2 and 2.4 of our [Acceptable Use Policy](https://www.hostjane.com/legal/use-policy/).
+If you wish to submit a DMCA copyright takedown request or counter notice, please [follow the instructions](https://www.hostjane.com/legal/use-policy/) given in Section 2.2 and 2.4 of our [Acceptable Use Policy (AUP)](https://www.hostjane.com/legal/use-policy/)

 For your ease of reference, the DMCA requirements are listed in our Trust & Safety section.